dbrgn/fahrplan/README.rst

 Relies on the public transport API by opendata.ch: http://transport.opendata.ch/

-Fahrplan support both Python 2.6 and 2.7.
+Fahrplan support both Python 2.6, 2.7 and 3.5.
 PyPy should be working (except for the tests), but there is no official support until the tests are fixed.
-Python 3.3 support is under way.

 Installing